 Our study of the cumulative nature of addition and multiplication is on-going.
 By comparing the raw data of big bang cosmology with the base-2 numbers, this simple, little model would appear to provide a clear alternative.

 It reinforces the extensive work on natural inflation, and it provides a very different entry point for questions about Dark Energy and Dark Matter, isotropy-and-homogeneity, and the very nature of space-and-time and the finite-and-infinite.

 Not until February 2014 had anybody done the simple-but-tedious work to double the infinitesimal Planck Time, then double each result 201 more times.
 As a consequence, this matrix or grid has had very limited study.

 The 202-column chart of the universe that starts at Planck Time and goes to the Age of the Universe reveals a simple logic for a natural inflation that mimics big bang cosmology.
-Stephen Hawking’s infinitely-hot bang and the axionic inflaton of MIT’s Alan Guth (Phys.
+Stephen Hawking’s infinitely-hot compression of the universe and the axionic inflaton of MIT’s Alan Guth (Phys.
 Rev. D23, 347, 1981) have an alternative.

 Because it is an entirely predictive chart, this nascent base-2 model can readily be tested with existing data from all other models of the universe.